ShivamKumar2002/personal-k8s-cluster/README.md

 - ArgoCD then processes each of these Applications:
    - It applies any Kubernetes manifest files found in the specified `cluster/apps/` subdirectory.
-   - It also applies any Helm Charts or Kustomizations defined within each Application's spec.
+   - It also applies any Manifests or Kustomizations defined within each Application's spec.

 This setup provides several benefits:
 - Clear separation between application definitions (`cluster/apps/`) and deployment instructions (`cluster/bootstrap/`).